 Coconut Oil creates a good lather that helps repair damaged, dry hair.
 Olive oil has great moisturizing properties and will help split ends.
 Castor Oil acts as a stabilizer.
 All three oils will help with oily hair, hair loss, stimulate hair growth, can be used for curly hair and different hair types.
 For a natural conditioner, use apple cider vinegar.

-If you are leaning towards a zero-waste lifestyle, this best shampoo bar recipe is a great place to start, getting rid of plastic bottles.
+If you are leaning towards a zero-waste lifestyle or a more sustainable lifestyle this shampoo bar recipe is a great place to start, getting rid of plastic bottles.

 Ready to give it a try?
 Keep reading for instructions on how to make your own shampoo bar.